-Come learn the art of preparing French, Spanish, and Italian-style links, among many other varieties, with Mary Kay Gehring, former owner of Viande Meats and Sausage Co and Oregon Food Bank instructor.
+Come learn the art of preparing French, Spanish, and Italian-style links, among many other varieties, with Mary Kay Gehring, former owner of Viande Meats (now Chop butchery).
 Students will learn how to select the right meat and trimmings from the appropriate muscle groups, and how to grind, flavor and stuff their sausage of choice.
 At the end of this hands-on class, students will go home with more than enough links for their frying pans and freezers, plus recipes.

-For this four-hour, hands-on class French-trained Sarah Wong, co-owner of the Seattle Meat Collective and a culinary instructor at Seattle Community College, will teach students how to split sides of pork into primals, and how to cut those primals into cookable cuts like ribs, tenderloins, ham roasts, chops, and coppas.
-Sarag will demo on one side while the students break into two groups and work and on two more sides.
-The class will also include tips on how to cook and cure various cuts, and everyone will go home with their share of meat (usually around 25-30 lbs each).
-No experience required.
-All tools provided.
+Seattle Meat Collective co-founder and Seattle Culinary Academy chef instructor Sarah Wong will teach students how to split sides of pork into primals using French, Italian, and American styles of butchery.
+They’ll also learn how to cut those primals into cookable cuts like ribs, tenderloins, ham roasts, chops, and coppas.
+The class will also include tips on how to cook various cuts, and everyone will go home with their share of meat (about 25-30 lbs).